DallinJacksonE/takesAVillage/README.md

 ## Development

 - [x] Build DTOs for network transfer
-- [ ] Fix gameplay bugs
+- [x] Fix gameplay bugs
   - [x] Fix bartering by removing it and having the barter button just change the trade offer to a trade offer from the original recipeint to the original sender
   - [x] UI fixes
-  - [ ] add ability to seize an opponent's development, cancelling all previous work commitments and starting a seize commitment
+  - [x] add ability to seize an opponent's development, cancelling all previous work commitments and starting a seize commitment
-  - [ ] add sentiment tracking to the game
-  - [ ] add rumor round
-- [ ] Add ending to game
+- [x] Add ending to game
-- [ ] Store finished game in server sql table
+- [x] Store finished game in server sql table
-- [ ] Build bot server
+- [x] Build bot server
   - [ ] A docker container with **n** processes that play as bots connecting to a certain game id passed as container ENV variable
   - [ ] Premliminary bots: always cooperate, always lie, genetic bot for training
   - [ ] set up autonomous training where bot server connects to game service and can start a training game of just bots, stored in separate training sql table of data lite objects